-Туре Name Location Capital stock or investments in capital (thousands of yen) Description of business or 1n(hy) Description of Amount of transaction (thousands of yen) (Note 1) Account Balance at end of the period (thousands of yen) Directors and their close relatives Hideyuki Isobe Executive Director of the Company, and President & CEO of Mori Building Investment Management Co., Ltd. None & CEO of Mori Building Investment Management Co., Ltd. 643,528 Accrued expenses 707,881
+Туре Name Location Capital stock or investments in capital (thousands of yen) Description of business or Percentage of voting rights held in (by) related party Description of transaction Amount of transaction (thousands of yen) (Note 1) Account item Balance at end of the period (thousands of yen) Directors and their close relatives Hideyuki Isobe Executive Director of the Company, and President & CEO of Mori Building Investment Management Co., Ltd. None the Company, and President & CEO of Mori Building Investment Management Co., Ltd. 626,906 Accrued expenses 689,596